 One possible improvement would be to bias the anode at a fixed AC decoupled voltage, and apply the RF and DC bias to the cathode instead, this could reduce the effective diode capacitance and allow improved bandwidth.
 This would invert the polarity of the feedback loop, but would not otherwise require any major redesign.

 Testing with a passive PIN detector indicates this implementation is usable up to at least 1.5 GHz, and is likely acceptable up to around 2 GHz, given I used a laser designed for 1800 MHz operation.
+The addition of a series resistor to the RF input may improve the input SWR of the RF port, potentially improving frequency response somewhat.

 The above circuitry was implemented on a small PCB designed to fit in the lid of a Hammond 1550WA enclosure, though I ended up installing it in the box itself to make for a more rugged assembly.